 Do’s and don’ts for dining in the Vail Valley this winter

-Dining out is one of Vail’s favorite past-times, especially in the winter when après bleeds into dinner bleeds into nighttime drinks.
+Dining out is one of Vail’s favorite past-times, especially in the winter when après turns into dinner followed soon by nighttime drinks.
 But with the COVID-19 pandemic and reduced restaurant capacities, a typical night out won’t look the same for the 2020-2021 season.

 Here are some Do’s and Don’t’s for dining out in the Vail Valley during the pandemic.